 While I can’t deny my love for field guides, the iNaturalist app is the best way to record and quickly identify the wild things we encounter on our hikes.

-For example, when I uploaded the photo of the Eastern Box Turtle at the top of this page, I had no idea what it was.
+For example, when I uploaded the photo of the Eastern Fence Lizard above on our recent trip, I had no idea what it was.

 Another cool feature on the iNaturalist app is the ability to do some reconnaissance when you go to a new area.

 Not that you need another reason to download the iNaturalist app, but I just received this very cool summary of our discoveries from last year.
-We had 23 observations of 21 different species!
+We had 11 observations of 11 different species- kind of low for us!

 So visit the app store and upgrade your wildlife identification game- FREE*!

-Here’s to a New Year full of new iNaturalist entries!
+Here’s to an outdoor adventure season full of new iNaturalist entries!

 * Please note that while the iNaturalist app is free, they do accept donations to grow and improve their platform.
 Once you’ve used & love iNaturalist, you’ll want to help them out!